 - Manage Your PPC Workflow – In a similar way to SEO workflow, the goal here is prioritizing…prioritizing which Ad Groups and campaigns will be worth the effort of writing creative copy for and developing landing pages for.

-- Act on the Analytics – All this keyword data and prioritization needs to be analyzed and applied to something…now is when you write the web copy, create the ad campaigns and actually ACHIEVE the SERP positions you were after.
+- Act on the Analytics – All this keyword data and prioritization need to be analyzed and applied to something…now is when you write the web copy, create the ad campaigns and actually ACHIEVE the SERP positions you were after.

 How to Improve Search Engine Ranking

 Before we offer some tips on how to improve search engine ranking, it is important to note that most of the major search engines utilize an algorithm to determine where a website ranks; while this touches on some of the elements we covered earlier in this piece, the criteria are different for every engine (though all engines share several common aspects).
-The bottom line is that the type and amount of content provided on a given website, the level of optimization initiated and website popularity are all that matters.
+The bottom line is that the type and amount of content provided on a given website, the level of optimization initiated, and website popularity are all that matter.

-- Use Keywords – We may have in fact covered this in a previous section, but we can’t stress it enough; Google Keywords, a tool within the Google AdSense site, allows you to track keywords and locate suggested keywords.
+- Use Keywords – We may have, in fact, covered this in a previous section, but we can’t stress it enough; Google Keywords, a tool within the Google AdSense site, allows you to track keywords and locate suggested keywords.
 Browse this site and obtain a familiarity regarding how it operates…and use it to your advantage.

 - Use Trends – A tool such as Google Trends presents how searches in a particular subject change over time; you can utilize it to predict spikes and slumps, as well as to know when it’s time to change or update pages for a particular season…or if it’s wise to begin using different keywords.